 It is an anti-virus solution that first detects and identifies a file as malicious and then deletes it.

-Aikido using TOCTOU is used to insert an alternate path after malware detection that leads to deletion of normal files instead of malicious ones.
+Aikido using TOCTOU is used to insert an alternate path after detecting malware that leads to the deletion of normal instead of malicious ones.
 Even system files could be permanently deleted.

 In the case of Defender and Defender for Endpoint, Yair noticed that Defender didn't delete files, but folders.
 Microsoft listed the vulnerability ID as “CVE-2022-37971” and patched the vulnerability in the latest version 1.1.19700.2 of the Microsoft Malware Protection Engine.

-Meanwhile, TrendMicro, Avast and AVG also released updates to their products:
+Meanwhile, TrendMicro, Avast and AVG also launched for their products:

 TrendMicro Apex One: Hotfix 23573 & Patch_b11136